diequeiroz/offline-shared-vault/README.md

 The private key can be used to decrypt secrets, provide you are able to gather 3 of the 5 passphrase's pieces.

-The pieces can be gathered remotly, using a secure TCP tunnel.
+The pieces can be gathered remotely, using a secure TCP tunnel.

 ## Getting started